syafiqmuda/Smart-Air-Cooler/README.md

 **Smart Air Cooling:** Person/Moving Detection using Deep Learning

 **Team Members:**
 - Mohammad Syafiq Bin Enchek Muda (B031910178)
 - Abdillah Safwan Bin Yusop       (B031910120)
 - Muhammad Ridhwan Bin Razalee    (B031910197)
 - Farid Hazeeq Bin Burhanuddin 		(B031910427)

 - [ ] **Objectives:**
 The objective for this project are mainly for
 - Reduce amount of workload needed to adjust fan position
-- Create a small portable cooling fan just like a mini air-conditioner
+- Create a small portable cooling fan like a mini air-conditioner
 - The fan will automatically target person/moving object using a camera.
 - Increase efficiency of the power and air-cold as normal fan will only blow in static or sometime it rotate when there is no person standing there.